Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrPolicy.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrProtectionContainerMapping -Name $PolicyName -Policy $ProtectionProfile -PrimaryProtectionContainer $PrimaryContainer -RecoveryProtectionContainer $RecoveryContainer
 ```

-Starts the policy creation with passed parameters and returns the job for tracking.
+Starts the replication policy creation operation using the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -ApplicationConsistentSnapshotFrequencyInHours
-Specifies the frequency of the application consistent snapshot in hours.
+Specifies the frequency(in hours) at which to create application consistent recovery points.

 ```yaml
 Type: Int32